gromitn/reolink-isp-tool/README.md

 ## Why this exists

-Some newer Reolink firmware versions no longer expose certain advanced image / ISP settings as conveniently as older versions did.
+Some newer Reolink firmware versions no longer expose certain advanced image / ISP settings as conveniently as older versions did - e.g. shutter speed.

 This tool was created to make those settings easier to access again in a simple Windows GUI, while still keeping the workflow cautious with backups, verification, and model-aware warnings.